 The first four to five days after bringing a foster dog into your home is the most critical period to set your new dog up for success and ensure a peaceful integration into your home.
 Every dog is an individual with its own needs and it may have its own past/history to overcome under your guidance.

-Shelters, flights and transportation are stressful environments full of strange noises and smells.
-All of that can be overstimulating for a dog, causing it to act out in ways that it might not normally.
+Shelters, flights, and transportation are stressful environments full of strange noises and smells.
+All of that can be overstimulating for a dog, causing it to act out in ways that it might not normally do.
 A peaceful space in your home is essential.
-You should have a quiet, gated or closed off area for your new foster to decompress in.
-Place the dog bed, water and food bowls nearby in one section, with pee-pads, newspaper, or a cardboard box (to give the dog some privacy, if possible), placed at the opposite side.
+You should have a quiet, gated, or closed-off area for your new foster to decompress in.
+Place the dog bed, water, and food bowls nearby in one section, with pee-pads, newspaper, or a cardboard box (to give the dog some privacy, if possible), placed on the opposite side.
 Prepare Kongs with frozen peanut butter, interactive toy games, etc. You may also consider soft music playing 24/7 in the room.
 Specifically, classical music, since the piano tempos slow down the racing heartbeat of a stressed dog.

-As the dog becomes familiar with you home; do not rush to walk your dog and force to put a harness on unless your dog is comfortable with you.
+As the dog becomes familiar with your home; do not rush to walk your dog and force it to put a harness on unless your dog is comfortable with you.
 In addition, keep their diet as simple as possible.
 Your dog will have a sensitive stomach if too many treats are given.
 Time is needed to adjust their dietary habit.
-Some dogs may be reluctant to pee indoor or too scared to do anything.
+Some dogs may be reluctant to pee indoors or too scared to do anything.
 Please contact us if your encounter such cases.

-Even if the dog is an adult and lived in a home before, start with the assumption that the dog is not house trained.
-Again, moving into a new place is stressful, so even dogs who were formerly house trained may have forgotten what that means in a new environment.
-During potty training, it is best to take the dog out more often; praise verbally and provide treats when the dog does relief itself outside.
+Even if the dog is an adult and lived in a home before, start with the assumption that the dog is not house-trained.
+Again, moving into a new place is stressful, so even dogs who were formerly house-trained may have forgotten what that means in a new environment.
+During potty training, it is best to take the dog out more often; praise it verbally, and provide treats when the dog does relieve itself outside.
 Depending on the size of the dog, that usually means every 3-4 hours.
-If the dog relieves itself inside, do not punish the dog; immediately clean the area with enzyme based cleaner and continue taking the dog outdoors often to encourage the desired outcome.
-Soon, the dog will associate positive and happy experience when relieving outdoor, while there is no reward when peeing/pooing indoors.
+If the dog relieves itself inside, do not punish the dog; immediately clean the area with enzyme-based cleaner and continue taking the dog outdoors often to encourage the desired outcome.
+Soon, the dog will associate positive and happy experiences when relieving outdoors, while there is no reward when peeing/pooing indoors.

 Socializing the Pup

-Once your foster is comfortable in your home and sufficiently house trained, start exposing them to the wider world: take the dog on walks to the nearby park, the neighbourhood streets.
-Consider doing these walks 3 times a day and observe how they react during the morning, mid-day and evening walk.
-Take note of how the dog performs on car trips, the behaviour at the vet – is the dog anxious or leash-reactive to people or other dogs during the walks.
+Once your foster is comfortable in your home and sufficiently house trained, start exposing them to the wider world: take the dog on walks to the nearby park, and the neighborhood streets.
+Consider doing these walks 3 times a day and observe how they react during the morning, mid-day, and evening walks.
+Take note of how the dog performs on car trips, and the behaviour at the vet – is the dog anxious or leash-reactive to people or other dogs during the walks?

 Use positive reinforcement and plenty of praise.
 Start teaching your dog some basic life behaviors that humans appreciate in dogs, such as waiting politely to be fed, not pulling on the leash, sitting, and staying.
 This is a great way to bond and communicate with the dog; and of course, to make your life easier!

 Even if the dog is mature, it may be scared of the new environment.
 Sights and sounds you are familiar with can be scary for your new foster dog.
 Housework, i.e. laundry and vacuuming, should be avoided.
-Be cognizant of the environment and surroundings to make sure the dog is getting comfortable with not only your home, but also everywhere, including the outdoors.
-When you are planning to walk your dog, try out some quiet areas during quiet time of the day.
-Use the same path each time to help the dog in building confidence, predictability and familiarity with the environment.
+Be cognizant of the environment and surroundings to make sure the dog is getting comfortable with not only your home but also everywhere, including the outdoors.
+When you are planning to walk your dog, try out some quiet areas during a quiet time of the day.
+Use the same path each time to help the dog in building confidence, predictability, and familiarity with the environment.
 Always remember, safety first!
-Please read, follow and familiarize yourself with the safety protocols prior to the dog’s arrival.
+Please read, follow, and familiarize yourself with the safety protocol prior to the dog’s arrival.